jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 When improving your structure, it might be necessary to remove pieces of data from groups, either moving the data to a temporary “misc” group or to another, more suitable group.

 While you should try to use the data you have, it is most important to create sound and helpful themes based on the data—instead of just putting everything under a label.

-It is possible, that you can state an insight more clearly by rewriting the group’s title, but as a result, the clearer title may no longer encompass all data in the group.
-In this case, go for clarity of the groups title, even if it means that the theme does not encompass all the data currently subsumed in the group.
+It is possible, that you can state an insight more clearly by rewriting the group’s title, but as a result, the clearer title may no longer encompass all data in the group. if this happens, go for clarity of the groups title, even if it means that the theme does not encompass all the data currently subsumed in the group.
 Take out the data which does not fit the improved title and see if it might fit better to another group.
 If not, place it in a “not yet grouped” or “misc”-Group.
 Revise that “misc” group, when you made changes to your structure and see, if you can use the data from that group to enhance other groups.

 <!-- EXAMPLE-START -->
 For example, I reviewed a group that I called “Problems”.
 Initially, I put notes here in which participants described problems as well as fixes to these problems.